codatio/codat-docs/docs/payables/suppliers.md

 - `supplierName=Acme` returns suppliers with a name that matches the query

 :::tip Supplier balances
-Currently, the Sync for Payables API does not expose supplier balances on the supplier endpoint, however, you can access these by
+Currently, Sync for Payables does not expose supplier balances on the supplier endpoint, however, you can access these by
 - Aggregating bills by supplier
 - Using the [Aged debtors](/sync-for-payables-api#/operations/get-aged-debtors-report) report
 :::